 I know friends that come from good homes, great parents and still get tangled up with the wrong crowds.
 The kind of guys that never break into homes but stand outside as lookouts.
 They wouldn’t rob a bank, but they have been a part of check fraud.
 This is how I always imagined Kendrick, flirting with danger, but never giving into the temptation.
 If he held a pistol, it was unloaded.
 He got fired from his job after being pressured to stage a robbery.
 This isn't the kind of guy that is expected to be a kingpin of crime.
 I figured he spoke as a witness, he rapped from the perspective of an observer.
 That’s the person I connected with, who I rooted for.
 He symbolized overcoming a life in a rough environment.
 The thing about being a rap fan, the lyrics are sacred.
 We spend time dissecting and separating the real, phony, and exaggerations.
 His stories were real, but when he touched on subjects that seemed out of character, I dismissed them as just that—Kendrick channeling a character.
 Now, things have changed a bit.
 The information isn't new, it's always been there, I'm just now seeing the puzzle with all the pieces.

-Now, this is not an article saying that Kendrick did it; as much as the police are increasingly trying to blur the lines, as much as rappers try to blur the lines, song lyrics are art, not a confession.
-But ever since the day I first started thinking about this article, I began to look at him differently.
+Now, this is not an article saying that Kendrick did it; as much as the police are increasingly trying to blur the lines, and as much as rappers try to blur the lines, song lyrics are art, not confession.
+But ever since the day I first started thinking about writing this article, I began to look at him differently.

 By Yoh, aka Y. Dot, aka @Yoh31